Skip to content

 Triggers > Launch via middleware

-Middleware platforms enable automatic process launches in Tallyfy by connecting external applications through triggers and data mapping without requiring custom code development.
+Middleware platforms enable automatic launching of Tallyfy workflows by connecting external applications as triggers and seamlessly transferring data between systems without requiring manual intervention or custom coding.